Have you ever wondered what makes some organisations innovative while others use the best available techniques and advice but can’t make it stick?

-STEM (science, technology, engineering and mathematics skills) is critical for much innovation―science and research often provide solutions and opportunities for innovation but alone they don’t solve the innovation culture problem.
+STEM (science, technology, engineering and mathematics skills) is critical for much innovation―science and research often provide solutions and opportunities for innovation.
+Still, they don’t solve the innovation culture problem alone.

 I moved on to work with Hargraves Institute, which brings together Australia’s leading innovators, big companies―public, private, manufacturing and service―that share their secrets and create a “collective wisdom”.

-At that time, our prime minister was espousing the importance of innovation—he talked about being agile and Uber, being tech smart and digital, but most of the electorate only heard “stuff that doesn’t include me”.
-Many voters didn’t see the relevance of innovation to their working lives.
+At that time, our prime minister was espousing the importance of innovation—he talked about being agile and Uber, being tech smart and digital, but most voters only heard “stuff that doesn’t include me”.
+They didn’t see the relevance of innovation to their working lives.

-At Hargraves, we focus on people―customers and employees―we figured that if we engaged them, we will have found the secret sauce.
+At Hargraves, we focus on a people-first approach ― customers and employees.
+We understood that if we engaged them, we will have found the secret sauce.

-Through Hargraves Institute conferences and workshops, we heard the stories about what companies do to encourage people-based innovation.
-There are systems, processes and tools for motivation, ideas management for opportunity, training for customer focus and innovation thinking.
-There are people who can champion and coach their peers.
+Through our conferences and workshops, we heard stories about what companies do to encourage people-based innovation.
+There are systems, processes and tools for motivation, ideas management for opportunities, training for customer focus and innovative thinking.
+There are people who champion and coach their peers.
 They’ve introduced recognition and awards, and leaders are visible and encouraging.
-There are processes that help to create better and new ideas.
+They have processes that help create better and new ideas.

-It’s still early days, we’ve seen real success but we’re still learning how to overcome the barriers.
-Sometimes employees are intimidated―they don’t want to put their name to an idea that might fail.
+We designed an approach ― a set of principles that organisations can use and customise to engage all employees in their innovation culture – and have seen real success in overcoming barriers.
+Sometimes employees are intimidated ― they don’t want to put their name to an idea that might fail.
 Others don’t have the confidence to speak up.
-Some managers are too busy focusing on today to give time to tomorrow.
-Leaders know that they need it but think it should be easier than it is, that if they say “innovate” it will just happen.
+Some leaders are too busy focusing on today to give time to tomorrow.
+Most know that they need it but think it should be easier than it is, that if they say “innovate”, it will just happen.

-What is the recipe for the secret sauce that will create an organisational culture that innovates?
+What is the recipe for the secret sauce that will create a culture of innovation?

 We’ve called the secret sauce “Innovation Mindset”—the beliefs, the standpoint, the behaviours and the actions that the individual employee can bring to the innovation table.
-Once you establish that innovation is important, that there is a purpose, employees can identify what they can contribute.
-They recognise that creativity is important but so are a lot of other attributes that they have in spades.
-They acknowledge that in some situations dedicated innovators and project teams are needed but for most of the time it’s them, in their day-to-day jobs who can create real impact.
+Once you establish that innovation is important and has a purpose, employees can identify what they can contribute.
+They recognise that creativity is important, but so are many other attributes that they have in spades.
+They acknowledge that in some situations, dedicated innovators and project teams are needed, but most of the time, it’s them, in their day-to-day jobs who can create real impact.
 They see that behaviours like being open, curious, critical and gritty are their strengths that can make a big difference.
 They understand why a range of people and views is so important.
-They see that without these beliefs, attitudes and behaviours, innovation tools and processes will have only limited success.
+They see that innovation tools and processes will have only limited success without these beliefs, attitudes, and behaviours.

 Innovation Mindset is the secret sauce that can enhance any work activity and has the potential to transform your organisation.